 I am passionate about science communication and the interfaces between science, policy and management.
 Several of the projects I have been (and am) involved with included specific elements aimed at integrating cutting edge research into protocols and tools for managers and policy makers to use.
 I firmly believe that truly adaptive management can only be achieved by active and continuing collaboration between scientists, policy makers and managers – as opposed to single project delivery.

-I have been an Associate Editor for the Journal of Applied Ecology since 2011.
+I am a member of the British Ecological Society, and since 2011 have been an Associate Editor for the Journal of Applied Ecology.